Stage 4 mesothelioma indicates the disease has spread significantly.

 For most patients with advanced stage mesothelioma, palliative treatment is the main focus.
 Palliative care may still consist of one or a combination of standard treatments like surgery, chemotherapy and radiation, but with different intents.
 Instead of trying to remove or cure the cancer, palliative treatment focuses on alleviating symptoms, though can sometimes also improve mesothelioma prognosis..

-Though at this stage, the tumors are usually too widespread for a complete resection of the disease, surgery may still be an option to remove one or several tumors to improve symptoms.
+Though at this stage, the tumors are usually too widespread for a complete resection of the disease, but palliative operations may play a role in treatment to mitigate symptoms.
 Depending on the type of mesothelioma, patients may also have surgery to remove excess fluid.
 Pleural mesothelioma patients, for instance, commonly undergo either a pleurodesis or thoracentesis to help improve breathing and relieve the pressure from this added fluid in the lungs.

 Similarly to its curative use, chemotherapy can be applied palliatively to shrink the size of the tumors.
 Since chemotherapy can be used for widespread region, rather than a localized point like with surgery or radiation, it can be a beneficial treatment for alleviating symptoms caused by the metastasis at this stage.
 Some more recent studies have also found that some combinations of chemotherapy may be able to help late-stage mesothelioma patients survive longer than expected.
 One study found a combination of pemetrexed and cisplatin (a standard of care for pleural mesothelioma) with another drug, bevacizumab, could extend late-stage pleural mesothelioma patients survival to nearly 19 months on average.